Getting an Interview

 - Tell me about a time ...
 Answer Question

 Also, even though I applied for the D.C.
 Metro area with a position in the Data Entry group, I was placed in New York Metro area in another group.
 So I think as long as you make it there and they want you, you will get your #1 location.

-I applied online and the process took 4 weeks – interviewed at Accenture in September 2012.
+I applied online.
+The process took 4 weeks – interviewed at Accenture (Chicago, IL) in September 2012.

 1st round – 20 min interview and mainly talked about my resume.
 One of the questions she asked was about my extracurricular activities as a student and what was my role in it.
 Also, What type of research I had done about Accenture.
 She emailed and confirmed the second round interview the same day (within couple of hours).

 2nd round- this is a situation round and they want us to describe specific situations.
 It mainly had 4 situational questions with multiple follow-up questions for each situation.
 Each of the situational questions are divided in areas such as teamwork, difficult problem, conflict in a team and meet deadlines.
 My recommendation is to read all the questions on glass door and write down the answers for it.
 It really helped me prepare for it.
 In 3-4 business days I got the confirmation that I have passed this round and would need to fly down to Chicago for an in-person interview.